Beyond Eurocentric Models: Rethinking Guidance and Counseling Services in Tanzanian Schools Through an Indigenous Lens

 Moodley, R. O. Y. (1999).
 Challenges and transformations: Counselling in a multicultural context.
 International Journal for the Advancement of Counselling, 21(2), 139–152. https://doi.org/10.1023/A:1005347817892

 Ntilisinda, J. (2017).
-The effectiveness of guidance and counseling services in facilitating learning among secondary school students in Tanzania: a case study of Dodoma municipality.
-University of Dodoma Institutional Repository, 117.
+The effectiveness of guidance and counselling services in facilitating learning among secondary school students in Tanzania: A case study of Dodoma municipality.
+University of Dodoma Institutional Repository.

 Nwoye, A. (2015).
 African psychology and the Africentric paradigm to clinical diagnosis and treatment.
 South African Journal of Psychology, 45(3), 305–317. https://doi.org/10.1177/0081246315570960